accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 ---
 layout: post
-title: "Summary on Software Architecture Design" tagline : "Summary on Software Architecture Design"
+title: "A Holistic View of Distributed Storage Architecture and Design Space" tagline : "A Holistic View of Distributed Storage Architecture and Design Space"
-description: "Summary on Software Architecture Design"
+description: "A Holistic View of Distributed Storage Architecture and Design Space"
 category: "technology"
-tags: [cloud, engineering, architecture]
+tags: [cloud, storage, architecture]
 ---
 {% include JB/setup %}